tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

 #### Liam Valk
 Former apprentice of Seydir Academy who met an unfortunate end during an expedition while in training.
 Buried in the family crypts and unfortunately turned into a Flameskull by the cult of Zur.

+#### Jared Valk
+A Outrider of the older days.
+He joined the paladins as an initate and not much was heard of him after that.
+Unbeknowst to the public he rose the ranks to become one of the [Forsworn](https://github.com/tboeni/TobisTomeOfTruths/blob/main/Shadows%20over%20Altanarra.md#forsworn).
+Now long presumed dead as his natural life should have ended long ago and being a member of the Valk family known for their rahter short life spans.
 #### House Wilenski

 ### House Helbron